austta/austta.org.au/membship.md

 title: About the Association
 ---
 # The Association:
-The ATA was founded in 1983 as the AATTC to promote interest in transport timetables around the world.
+The ATA was founded in 1983 as the Australian Association of Timetable Collectors (AATTC) to promote interest in transport timetables around the world.
 The Association has members in all Australian States and Territories, as well as active members in Europe, Asia and the USA.
 **We are a non-profit organisation**.

 # Constitution: